Steve McMahon: First XI

 In 2012–13, McMahon was featured in First XI, a reality television show that features amateur players and him being the head coach to guide them to professional footballing.
 They faced tough competitions and also went to Thailand and Spain to play friendly matches with BC Tero and Real Madrid Second Team.
 At the end of the season, they faced the All Stars team featuring former Singapore football players, Des Walker, as well as former Liverpool legends Robbie Fowler and Steve Harkness.
 They lost 0–1 in 2012 and lost again 0–3 in 2013.

 Profitable Group

 McMahon joined Profitable Group on their board of Directors as Group Commercial Director in March 2008, leading the Group's Strategic Sports Investment Division.
 It was revealed in the News of the World that the group had tried to purchase his former club, Everton, but were knocked back.
-In late July 2009.
-McMahon has explained that Profitable Group had ended its interest in buying the club due to a lack of "communication and response" from Bill Kenwright.
+In late July 2009, McMahon explained that Profitable Group had ended its interest in buying the club due to a lack of "communication and response" from Bill Kenwright.